How Perps Trading Works

 field, which captures the global counter's value whenever a trade is made: when the position is opened, when its size is increased, when collateral is deposited or withdrawn, or when the position is closed

-To calculate a position's borrow fee, the contract takes the difference between the current global funding rate counter and the position's snapshot, then multiplies this by the position size.
+To calculate a position's borrow fee, the contract takes the difference between the current global interest rate counter and the position's snapshot, then multiplies this by the position size.
 This approach enables efficient on-chain calculation of borrow fees over a given time period without needing real-time updates for each position.

 The example below demonstrates the borrow fee calculation: